An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: The frozen-in magnetic field

-This allows us to use $a$ rather than $\Psi$ to label streamlines.
+and allows us to use $a$ rather than $\Psi$ to label streamlines.

-A minor conceptual problem arises from the unavoidable fact that any travel time computed via Equation~(\ref{eq:def_beta}) will necessarily be infinite.
-Practical computations, such as that of the resulting magnetic field components via Equation~(\ref{eq:euler}), therefore require the integral to start at a finite height $z_0$ (and a corresponding axial distance $\rho_0$) to keep the travel time finite, and only afterwards perform the limit $(\rho_0, z_0) \rightarrow (a, \infty)$ along the streamline in question (but see Section~\ref{sec:isochrones} for a remedy).
+We point out that Equation~(\ref{eq:def_beta}) suffers from the conceptual problem that it will necessarily lead to infinite travel times for any $(\rho,z)$, consistent with an infinitely long distance being traversed at finite speed.
+Actual computations, such as that of the resulting magnetic field components via Equation~(\ref{eq:euler}), therefore require the integral to start at a finite height $z_0$ (and a corresponding axial distance $\rho_0$) to keep the travel time finite.
+Only afterward may one perform the limit $(\rho_0, z_0) \rightarrow (a, \infty)$ along the streamline in question.
+(See Section~\ref{sec:isochrones} for a more sophisticated remedy.)

-While both expressions in Equation~(\ref{eq:def_beta}) are fully equivalent from a mathematical point of view, tentatively solving Equation~(\ref{eq:psi_para}) for $\rho$ and substituting into $1/u_z$ in order to eliminate $\rho$ in favor of $a$ indicates that the first expression in Equation~(\ref{eq:def_beta}) should be preferred.
+While both expressions in Equation~(\ref{eq:def_beta}) are fully equivalent from a mathematical point of view, tentative computations indicate that the first expression should be preferred for reasons of simplicity.
 We may thus solve Equation~(\ref{eq:psi_para}) for $z$ to obtain

 and, after a series of elementary simplifications, are lead to the indefinite integral